stanfordpython/python-assignments/assign1/README.md

 "ATTACKATDAWN"
 ```

-Another list of non-exhaustive tests are available at `vigenere-tests.txt`.
+Another list of non-exhaustive tests are available at `tests/vigenere-tests.txt`.

 ### Merkle-Hellman Knapsack Cryptosystem